Q&A

 Overall, building the reservoir would make the whole South East much more resilient to droughts, which are likely to happen more often in the future due to climate change.

-How much water would it hold?
+How much water will it hold?

 That’s enough water to supply about 160,000 people during an average year.

-The reservoir site would create a new, healthy and safe place for people to visit – with footpaths for walking, as well as routes for cycling and horse riding, facilities for bird watching, picnic and play areas and car parking.
+The reservoir site will create a new, healthy and safe place for people to visit – with footpaths for walking, as well as routes for cycling and horse riding, facilities for bird watching, picnic and play areas and car parking.

 Our proposals for the site so far have been developed over many years with local communities, young people and organisations such as Staunton Country Park and Forestry England.

-Building the reservoir would allow us to share water supplies with households in Hampshire (outside of our supply area) who receive their drinking water from Southern Water and where there is a severe shortage.
+Building the reservoir will allow us to share water supplies with households in Hampshire (outside of our supply area) who receive their drinking water from Southern Water and where there is a severe shortage.

-Our customers in Hampshire who we supply water to are also customers of Southern Water for their wastewater services, so everyone in the area would benefit from the community and leisure facilities at the reservoir.
+Our customers in Hampshire who we supply water to are also customers of Southern Water for their wastewater services, so everyone in the area will benefit from the community and leisure facilities at the reservoir.

-What would the reservoir look like?
+What will the reservoir look like?

-What activities would be on the site?
+What activities will be on the site?

 We’re planning to build a visitor centre on the site with a café, toilets and space for education and community activities.